 Art and Design

+At Didsbury CE, it is our intent to provide a high-quality art and design curriculum that is designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 During their time at DCE, we believe that children should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.
 Consequently, the children will have the opportunity to become increasingly proficient and confident at:

 - producing creative work, exploring their ideas and recording their experiences

 - drawing, painting, sculpture and other art, craft and design techniques

 - evaluating and analysing creative works using the language of art, craft and design